 Fuel vapors are explosive.
 Fuel leaking from any part of the fuel system can lead to fire and explosion that can cause serious bodily injury or death.

-IMPORTANT: If 1/2 pint of gasoline explodes, it has the same power as 5 sticks of dynamite.
+IMPORTANT: If 1/2 pint of gasoline explodes, it has the same power as 15 sticks of dynamite.

 Before you start filling the fuel tank, securely moor boat to dock.
-Stop the engine.
+Stop engine.
 Extinguish all smoking materials.
 Turn off all electrical equipment, engines, lights, bilge blower, etc. Do not use anything that can produce a spark or flame.
-Always fill the tank in an area having adequate lighting.
+Always fill tank in an area having adequate lighting.
 You may not see gasoline spills under poor lighting or in darkness.
 Make sure a fire extinguisher is readily available.

-Follow these procedures to fill the primary tank:
+Follow these procedures to fill the primary tank and the additional tank (if provided):

-- Remove fuel fill cap from tank fitting and insert fuel supply nozzle. - 2.
-After pumping approximately 5-10 gallons (19-38 liters) of fuel into tank, inspect engine and fuel tank area for signs of fuel leakage.
+- 1. Remove fuel fill cap from tank fitting and insert fuel supply nozzle. - After pumping approximately 5-10 gallons (19-38 liters) of fuel into tank, inspect engine and fuel tank area for signs of fuel leakage.
 If fuel cannot be pumped into the tank at a reasonable rate, check for a plugged fuel vent or a kink in the line.
 Continue fueling if you do not find any leaks or other problems. - 3.
-Stop filling the tank before fuel overflows.
+Stop filling tank before fuel overflows.
 Allow space at top of tank for thermal expansion.
 Fuel pumped from underground tanks is cooler than outside air.
 Gasoline expands as it warms up and can easily overflow.
+Over filling or topping off the tank may damage some fuel system components.
+If the tank is overfilled, immediately operate the engine at normal cruising speed for several minutes until the fuel level allows for some expansion within the tank.

 IMPORTANT: Gas will shoot out of vent if the tank is overfilled or vent is blocked.
 Spilled fuel damages the environment.
-Fuel can damage vinyl and floor coverings.
+Fuel can damage vinyl and carpeting.